apache/doris/docs/en/docs/admin-manual/privilege-ldap/user-privilege.md

 At the same time, according to the scope of application of permissions, we divide them into four levels:

 1. GLOBAL LEVEL: Global permissions.
 That is, permissions on `*.*.*` granted by GRANT statements.
 The granted permissions apply to any table in any database.
-2. Catalog LEVEL: Catalog level permissions.
+2. CATALOG LEVEL: Catalog level permissions.
 That is, the permissions on `ctl.*.*` granted through the GRANT statement.
 The permissions granted apply to any library table in the specified Catalog.
 3. DATABASE LEVEL: Database-level permissions.
 That is, the permissions on `ctl.db.*` granted through the GRANT statement.
 The privileges granted apply to any table in the specified database.
 4. TABLE LEVEL: Table-level permissions.
 That is, the permissions on `ctl.db.tbl` granted through the GRANT statement.
 The privileges granted apply to the specified table in the specified database.

 ## ADMIN /GRANT

-ADMIN\_PRIV and GRANT\_PRIV have the authority of **"grant authority"** at the same time, which is more special.
+ADMIN_PRIV and GRANT_PRIV have the authority of **"grant authority"** at the same time, which is more special.
 The operations related to these two privileges are described here one by one.

 1. CREATE USER

-	* Users with ADMIN authority or GRANT authority at the global level can create new users.
+	* Users with ADMIN privileges, or GRANT privileges at the GLOBAL and DATABASE levels can create new users.

 2. DROP USER